opendatacp/opendatacp/README.md

-👋 Welcome to @opendatacp !
+👋 Welcome to Open Data College Park!

 A volunteer-run open source project to consolidate public datasets about the College Park community for the College Park community.